-(1) Upon filing a correct and complete application in form and manner prescribed by the Commission, a qualified applicant may be granted a Limited Student Service License.
-This license, issued for three years and renewable, is valid at any authorization level and designated for a specialized type of direct service to students for which the Commission at its discretion may not require a school counselor, school psychologist or school social worker license.
-It is not valid for substitute teaching of any kind.
+(1) Upon filing a correct and complete application in form and manner prescribed by the commission, a qualified applicant may be granted a Limited Student Service License.
+This license, issued for three years and renewable, is valid at any authorization level and designated for a specialized type of direct service to students for which the commission at its discretion may not require a counselor or psychologist license.
+It is not valid for substitution of any kind.